glenn1810/clarkOutSourcingActivity/README.md

 # Instructions:

-- Please use Git to commit your changes
+- Please use Git locally to commit your changes as you progress

+## Enhance the website:

 - Given the provided Angular project complete the following instructions.